aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 Don’t let statistics do a number on you.

-Last update: Tue Jun 25 05:07:05 2024
+Last update: Wed Jun 26 05:07:17 2024

 ### Let's play! 🎮